Turcid-uwu/Bad-.desktop/README.md

 When opened, this file will do two things:
 Create a decoy text file in /tmp and open it.
-Once the decoy file is open, a reverse shell pointed to 127.0.0.1:4444
+Once the decoy file is open, a reverse shell pointed to 127.0.0.1:4444 *If the listener (nc -vlp 4444) is not running when the .desktop is executed, the command will not work*

 Once the reverse shell is closed, the decoy is removed to.
 All important info is obfuscated using base64.